hanpari/sovereign/source/02/041_deal.md

 Gromov snorted, "You ordered the deep software audit for three times in a row.
 Why?
 If the ship is docked, what did you expect to find?"

 Cecil Shanks hesitated and then continued: "Sava, I am not going to lie.
 The thing is, you are not the first customer to whom I've offered this beauty.
-But, unfortunately, each time we made a tour inside the ship, we stumbled upon some minor troubles or malfunctions.
+But, unfortunately, each time we made a tour inside the ship, we stumbled upon some minor trouble.
 No serious issues, though."

 Gromov read carefully one of the auditors' reports.
-"They confirmed the life-supporting system works normally, and excessive testing did not reveal any bugs.
+"They confirmed the life-supporting system worked normally, and excessive testing did not reveal any bugs.
 Do you call unreliable life support a minor issue, Shanks?"

 "Sounds bad, huh?
 Rest assured, the system performs well.
 The audits proved as much.
 They were false alarms.
 Trust me, Sava.
 My friend treated the old bark like a girl.
 He would never have allowed any shortcomings in maintenance.
 Check the bill of materials; they are all of the highest quality."